 This might save you some money, but you will be compromising your dog’s health.
 This is the last thing you want to do.
 Oatmeal shampoo is known to keep Papillon hair healthy and reduce the itchiness in the skin.

 Besides climate and life cycle of hair.
 A dog’s health is one of the biggest reasons for hair falling.
 A good quality dog food filled with vitamins and nutrients will ensure the health of your dog.

 On the plus side, this healthy diet will keep the shedding level to a minimum level.
 A food that contains fat is known to play a significant role in a dog’s shedding.
 Fatty acids such as Omega 3 and Omega 6 fatty acid can reduce excessive shedding in Papillon.

-Try to check your Papillon skin and hair for any ticks and flea.
-These parasites are one of the biggest causes of excessive shedding in all dogs breed.
-Once attacked by a parasite, your Papillon will start to scratch the affected places and may lead to hair loss.
+Try to check your Papillon skin and hair for any ticks and fleas.
+These parasites are one of the biggest causes of excessive shedding in all dog breeds.
+Once attacked by a parasite, your Papillon will start to scratch the affected places which may lead to hair loss.

 Supplements to Reduce Shedding